 Information was also gathered on the residents' compliance with the planning regulations guiding the use of the marginal spaces.
-As noted by the LPAs, the marginal spaces are primarily meant to promote safety and prevent residential environment hazards.
+As noted by the local planning authorities, the marginal spaces are primarily meant to promote safety and prevent residential environment hazards.
 Thus, the planning law states that there should be no structure in the open spaces to prevent environmental problems.
 The town planners further noted that they monitor and inspect physical developments daily to ensure that the planning regulations are not contravened.
 Nevertheless, it was observed that temporary structures were erected in the marginal open spaces to carry out informal business activities.
-These temporary structures included: kiosks, sheds, and metal containers.
-They provided security
+These temporary structures included kiosks, sheds and metal containers.
+They provided security and protection from harsh weather conditions.
+The construction of these structures in the open spaces indicated that planning regulations were violated.
+In this regard, the town planners such as defacing aesthetics, contamination of water bodies, air pollution, indiscriminate dumping of refuse in open spaces and vandalising public facilities.